 - Assessment is by examination only.
 There will be 6 papers: 2 Biology, 2 Chemistry and 2 Physics, each assessing different topics and each lasting 1hr 15mins. - Each paper will cover a combination of structured, closed short answer and open response questions. - There will be a 17 point grading system for the Combined Science GCSE; from 9-9, 9-8 through to 2-1, 1-1.
-There will be a choice of foundation and higher tier however all papers must be sat at the same tier.
+There will be a choice of foundation and higher tier however all papers must be sat at the same tier. - Practical lessons always go really fast! - I like it best when we are able to debate issues like stem cell research and conservation. - Some of the science topics are really interesting. - A lot of the science we learn about is very new and you are always hearing about it on the news.

 - Further study to A Level is possible with good grades in science. - There are many varied career paths available to those interested in science, and if you have achieved good grades this will indicate to any employer that you have developed many skills of use to them. - Careers include: Analytical Chemist, Animal Technician, Biomedical Engineer, Clinical Psychologist, Forensic Scientist, Medicine and Pharmaceuticals.
 See www.sciencebuddies.org for more science related career ideas.
+The list is endless!